slamora/brackets-wiki/How-to-write-extensions.md

 **Quick Edit:** To create an extension that responds on CTRL+E (like the inline image viewer), use ```EditorManager.registerInlineEditProvider()```.
 That manager works by iterating through all the possible inline edit providers on CTRL+E and finding which ones actually respond - it has no notion of priority now, so if your extension wants to respond in the same scenario as some other provider, you'll be out of luck.

 **Quick Open:** To interface with the quick open (file open/jump to) interface, use ```QuickOpen.addQuickOpenPlugin()```.

+### Further reading

+For more detail on Brackets internals, see [[Brackets Development How Tos]].

+If you're interested in contributing to the core Brackets codebase, see [[How to Hack on Brackets]].